thebjorn/pydeps/README.rst

     shell> pydeps mypackage --only mypackage.a mypackage.b

 **Version 1.8.0** includes 4 new flags for drawing external dependencies as clusters.
-See clustering-externals_ for examples.
+See clustering_ for examples.
 Additionally, the arrowheads now have the color of the source node.

 **Version 1.7.3** includes a new flag ``-xx`` or ``--exclude-exact`` which